Capital Program

 Contacts

-Before commencing any work on a new school feasibility, Approved Authorities are strongly encouraged to contact Gary and Rod.
-They will help Approved Authorities gain a strong understanding of the funding and assessment approach used for each type of new school.
+Before commencing any work on a new school feasibility, Approved Authorities are strongly encouraged to contact the BGA Secretariat.
+This will help Approved Authorities gain a strong understanding of the funding and assessment approach used for each type of new school.

 Gary Adsett, General Manager